nanoporetech/pipeline-structural-variation/README.md

 ```bash
 $ conda install -y snakemake
 ```
-Alternatively, you can run the pipeline using [docker](https://www.docker.com/).
-In this case only a working docker installation is required (see alternative installation methods below).

 ### Installation
 After installing miniconda3 and snakemake (see above), install the pipeline as follows: